Catherine Littlefield: Early career

 At age 15, Littlefield was spotted by impresario Florenz Ziegfeld as she danced in the Philadelphia Junior League's presentation of Why Not?
 He offered her a role in his Broadway hit Sally, and she moved to New York to join the show in the fall of 1920.
 Littlefield danced in various Ziegfeld productions for the next five years, eventually assuming solo roles and even a singing part.
 She appeared in the Follies, Annie Dear, and Louie the 14th.
 While in New York, she studied ballet with Luigi Albertieri and Ivan Tarasoff, becoming familiar with both Italian and Russian techniques.

 While Littlefield was away, Mommie was hired to teach and stage recitals for the Philadelphia Music Club, an amateur women's musical group.
 This led to her appointment as ballet mistress for the Philadelphia Civic Opera and later the Philadelphia Grand Opera.
 Littlefield returned to Philadelphia from New York to dance lead roles for her mother.
 She also choreographed ballets and opera divertissements under her mother's name.
 By this time, Mommie's dancing studio had evolved into the full-fledged Littlefield School, and the Littlefields used their advanced students in their productions.
 They also hired several men, including William Dollar, to teach and perform.
 Zelda Fitzgerald, wife of novelist F. Scott Fitzgerald, studied with Littlefield in 1927 and wrote a short story about her.
 The story was never published and the manuscript was subsequently lost.

 In the late 1920s and early 1930s, Littlefield staged prologues and line shows at movie palaces around the city, including at the opulent Stanley and Mastbaum theaters.
-During this period, she traveled to Paris almost annually to train with Russian expatriate teachers, particularly Lubov Egorova.
+During this period, she traveled to Paris almost annually to train with Russian expatriate teachers, particularly Lyubov Yegorova.
 Mommie and Littlefield's sister, Dorothie, who was also a dancer, often accompanied her.
 In Paris, Littlefield became friendly with Lucienne Lamballe, the etoile of the Paris Opera ballet, and George Balanchine, the Russian choreographer and eventual founder of the New York City Ballet.

 In 1932, Littlefield choreographed her first attributed work, called H.P.
 (Horsepower).
 Composed by Carlos Chavez and designed by Mexican muralist Diego Rivera, it concerned the relationship between the United States and Mexico, a fashionable subject at the time.
 It drew a glittering audience and enormous publicity but didn't fare well with the critics and was never repeated.